LDolanLDolan/Eco-Truth-Detector/README.md

 # Eco-Truth-Detector
 A machine learning tool that detects potential greenwashing in news stories by analyzing text patterns and assigning likelihood scores by country.
-# Eco-Truth-Detector

-A machine learning tool that detects potential greenwashing in news stories by analyzing text patterns and assigning likelihood scores by country.

 ## 📊 Overview